KelvinClassic/refine_production_planning_and-supply_chain/README.md

-# refine_production_planning_and_supply_chain
+# Refine Production Planning and Supply Chain

+### About the Business
+Mas-More Solutions is a West Africa recognized industry leader in field of customer electronics and household appliances.
+The company has consistently pushed the boundaries of innovation, earning a reputation for cutting-edge technology and unparlleled product quality.
+Over the years, Mas_more Solutions has garned numerous industry accolades, including the prestigious Innovation Award at the International Electronics Show for its groundbreaking smart home appliances.

 ### Problem Statement

-- Inefficient Production
-- Customer Disconnection
-- Inventory Management
+- Inefficient Production: Relying on historical data often results in overproduction or underproduction, causing operational inefficiencies and increaded costs.
+- Customer Disconnection: The company lacks a deep understanding of its diverse customer base, making it challenging to align with specific customer demands.
+- Inventory Management: Ineddicient production planning has led to excess inventory, tying ip valuable resources and impacting the company's profitability.

 ### Aim of Project

-#### - Cutomer Segmentation:
-To segment and profile Mas-More Ventures customer base to gain insights into their preferences, buying behaviours, and geographic distribution.
+- Customer Segmentation: To segment and profile Mas-More Ventures customer base to gain insights into their preferences, buying behaviours, and geographic distribution.
-#### - Data_Driven Planning:
-To enhance production planning, inventory management, and distribution strategies based on customer segments, thereby reducing overpoduction and minimize excess inventory.
+- Data_Driven Planning: To enhance production planning, inventory management, and distribution strategies based on customer segments, thereby reducing overpoduction and minimize excess inventory.
-#### - Customer-centric Approach:
-To improve on-time deliveries, increase customer satisfaction and align production with customer demands.
+- Customer-centric Approach: To improve on-time deliveries, increase customer satisfaction and align production with customer demands.

 ### Data Description
 - Customer Data
     - Customer_ID: A unique identifier for each customer.
     - Age (year): The age of the customer in years.